-Dr. Cheryl Morris has over 23 years of comparative animal nutrition experience.
+Dr. Cheryl Morris has over 26 years of comparative animal nutrition experience.
 She obtained her B.S. in Human Nutrition from the University of New Mexico, her M.S. in Animal Science (Ruminant Nutrition) from Iowa State University and her Ph.D in Nutritional Sciences (Canine Nutrition) from the University of Illinois at Urbana-Champaign.

 She developed the comparative nutrition department for Omaha's Henry Doorly Zoo & Aquarium, that included oversight of all animal diets.
 Most recently she provided leadership to the veterinary department and all the research departments at the zoo including comparative nutrition, reproduction, pathology and rare plants.
 In 2021, she joined the faculty in Animal Science at Iowa State University.
 Her research focus is specialized in carnivore nutrition, particularly raw diet formulations for domestic and exotic carnivores.
 Her research publications include carnivores, domestic livestock, exotic ruminants, vampire bats, insects, amphibians, birds, and reptiles.
+She continues to work with zoos, particularly through the Canid and Felid Taxon Advisory Groups including instruction at husbandry courses.

 Meet Dr. Morris